seanbaxter/circle/reflection/README.md

 ## User attributes

 User attributes are documented in [this section](https://github.com/seanbaxter/shaders/blob/master/README.md#user-attributes) of the Circle C++ Shaders doc.

+Be aware the inconsistent placement of attributes in the [C++ grammar](http://eel.is/c++draft/#gram).
+* Attributes on member declarations go _before_ the declaration.
+* Attributes on alias declarations go _after_ the identifier.
+* Attributes on enumerator declarations go _after_ the identifier.
+* Attributes on enumerator declarations in typed enums go _just before_ the type.

 ## Type strings and decl strings